ginerorama/NtcA-bio-protocols-tutorial/README.md

 **N_input.fastq:** input sample from Synechocystis cells grown 4 hours in absence of nitrogen.

-**N_ChIP.fastqq:** ChIP-seq sample from Synechocystis cells grown 4 hours in absence of nitrogen.
+**N_ChIP.fastq:** ChIP-seq sample from Synechocystis cells grown 4 hours in absence of nitrogen.

 **NH4_input.fastq:** input sample from Synechocystis cells grown 4 hours in presence of ammonium.